nivesnine/llm_knowledge_base/PIM/README.md

 ## **How to Contribute**

-We welcome contributions to improve the effectiveness of the **Prompt Injection and Manipulation Protocol (PIMP)**.
+We welcome contributions to improve the effectiveness of the **Prompt Injection and Manipulation (PIM) Protocol**.
 Please follow the guidelines in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 If you find a new vulnerability or create a test scenario that improves our coverage, feel free to submit a pull request!

 ---

-With **PIMP**, we aim to strengthen the resilience of LLMs against security risks, ensuring that models are robust against adversarial inputs and manipulation techniques.
+With **PIM**, we aim to strengthen the resilience of LLMs against security risks, ensuring that models are robust against adversarial inputs and manipulation techniques.

 ---